ropo0107/ropo0107.github.io/source/_posts/rl/rl_note_1_overview.md

 - The learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them.

-- Trial-and-error exploration (balance between exploration and
+- Trial-and-error exploration (balance between exploration and exploitation)

 - There is no supervisor, only a reward signal, which is also delayed